kurtaking/recipe-book-shopping-list/README.md

 ## To Do List (Version 1.0)

-### Overall

-- [x] Convert navigation to use Routes
-- [ ] Implement MySQL Database (or choose alternative database)
-- [ ] Close dropdown in navbar is opened and another dropdown is selected

 ### HTML Components/Pages

 - [ ] Add footer
 - [ ] Finalize navbar
+- [ ] Close dropdown in navbar if opened and another dropdown is selected
 - [ ] Add contact page

 ### Design